 Instead, install an electric lock code above the handle.
 You can set the code and change it anytime new tenants move in.

-This allows you to stop making new keys and hiring a locksmith.
+What’s more, with an electric lock, you won’t need to hire a locksmith or get new physical keys cut every time your get new tenants.
 The initial investment may be more upfront, but it’ll save you money in the long run.

 Ready to Use This Property Maintenance Checklist?